 - In 1975, the Sardis Cemetery Association independently incorporated to preserve the cemetery through a perpetual care arrangement.
 Sardis Cemetery is independently operated and funded by donations.

-Inquiries and donations should be directed to:
+ALL inquiries & donations should be directed to:

 SARDIS CEMETERY ASSOCIATION